Are you really free if you are bound by habits/desires you fail to muster the willpower to shake?

 True freedom is self-mastery and lies in a disciplined self, with the courage to be willing to expose one’s thoughts and beliefs to challenge.

 “Most people are not really free.
 They are confined by the niche they carve out, they limit themselves by the narrowness of their vision.” – V.S.
 Naipaul, b.
 1932

-“Every grown-up man consists wholly of habits, although he is often unaware of it and even denies having any habits at all.” – Georges Gurdjieff, d.1949, said humans do not possess a unified mind-body consciousness and thus live their lives in a state of hypnotic “waking sleep”, but it is possible to transcend to a higher state of consciousness and achieve full human potential by the discipline called “The Work” (connoting “work on oneself”) or “the Method” (date of birth uncertain)
+“Every grown-up man consists wholly of habits, although he is often unaware of it and even denies having any habits at all.” – Georges Gurdjieff, d.1949, said humans do not possess a unified mind-body consciousness and thus live their lives in a state of hypnotic “waking sleep”.
+He said it is possible to transcend to a higher state of consciousness and achieve full human potential by the discipline called “The Work” (connoting “work on oneself”) or “the Method”. (date of birth uncertain)

 “The second half of a man’s life is made up of nothing but the habits he has acquired during the first half.” – Fyodor Dostoyevsky, 1821-1881

 “The truth is that our finest moments are most likely to occur when we are feeling deeply uncomfortable, unhappy, or unfulfilled.
 For it is only in such moments, propelled by our discomfort, that we are likely to step out of our ruts and start searching for different ways or truer answers.” – Scott Peck